shamaul-d/gradestbook/README.md

 ## Before using our project, make sure to:
-Check if the /data folder in /utils exists, and if not, manually add it Then run python app.py and you're all good!
+### Check if the /data folder in /utils exists, and if not, manually add it.
+### Then run python app.py and you're all good!

 ## youtube link: